2002 Portuguese legislative election: PS 2002 leadership election

 Following the resignation of António Guterres as Prime Minister and PS leader, the party started the process to elect a new leader.
-The popular minister in Guterres cabinet, Eduardo Ferro Rodrigues, and PS member Paulo Penedos, were the two candidates on the ballot.
+The popular minister in Guterres cabinet, Eduardo Ferro Rodrigues, and PS member Paulo Penedos, were the two candidates on the ballot, while the minister of Foreign Affairs Jaime Gama, who had announced his candidacy, dropped out.
 Around 121,000 PS members were registered to vote.
-In the end, Ferro Rodrigues got almost unanimous support by being elected with almost 97% of the votes.
+In the end, Ferro Rodrigues got almost unanimous support by being elected with almost 97 percent of the votes.
 The results were the following: